di-unipi-socc/microFreshener/client/src/app/graph/model/README.md

 # Graph model

-These clases are independent from Angular.
+These classes are independent from Angular.